-[( mg/L – 0.35 mg/L) / mg/L] * 100
+[(3.5 mg/L – 0.35 mg/L) / 3.5 mg/L] * 100

-This equals an % reduction in nitrate concentration.
+This equals a 90% reduction in nitrate concentration.

-An % percent reduction in the nitrate concentrations for both WBIDs is proposed because it is a protective value that, when achieved, will satisfy the nutrient reduction requirement for the system.
+A 90% percent reduction in the nitrate concentrations for both WBIDs is proposed because it is a protective value that, when achieved, will satisfy the nutrient reduction requirement for the system.
 The nitrate in Merritts Mill Pond comes mainly from ground water discharging from Jackson Blue Spring and the other springs associated with Merritts Mill Pond.

 Chapter 6: DETERMINATION OF THE TMDL